commercialhaskell/stack/doc/stack_yaml_vs_cabal_package_file.md

 <div class="hidden-warning"><a href="https://docs.haskellstack.org/"><img src="https://rawgit.com/commercialhaskell/stack/master/doc/img/hidden-warning.svg"></a></div>

-# stack vs cabal config files
+# stack.yaml vs cabal package file

 Due to their apparent overlap, the purpose of the following three files can be
 unclear:

 * `stack.yaml`
-* A cabal file, e.g. `my-package.cabal`
+* A cabal package file, e.g. `my-package.cabal`
 * `package.yaml`

-The last two are easy to explain: `package.yaml` is a file format supported by [hpack](https://github.com/sol/hpack#readme), which adds some niceties on top of cabal like YAML syntax support and automatic generation of `exposed-modules` lists.
-However, it's just a frontend to cabal files.
+The last two are easy to explain: `package.yaml` is a file format supported by [hpack](https://github.com/sol/hpack#readme).
+It adds some niceties on top of cabal.
+For example, hpack has YAML syntax support and will automatically generate of `exposed-modules` lists.
+However, it's just a frontend to cabal package files.
 So for this document, we're instead going to focus on the first two and try to answer:

-_What's the difference between a `stack.yaml` file and a cabal file?_
+_What's the difference between a `stack.yaml` file and a cabal package file?_

 ## Package versus project